tsegall/fta/README.md

 In addition to detecting a set of Base types fta will also, when enabled (default on - setDefaultLogicalTypes(false) to disable) infer Semantic type information along with the Base types.

-The following Semantic Types are currently detected:
+The Semantic Types detected are based on the current locale, the list below is the detected set if the language is set to en_US:

 Semantic Type|Description|
 ---------|-------------|